AeroMAPS/AeroMAPS/docs/books/documentation_gui.md

 This page guides the user through the handling of the AeroMAPS Graphical User Interface (GUI).
 It is recommended to use it on a computer.
 First, a tutorial is provided for understanding the use of the GUI.
-Then, the default settings used on the GUI are provided.
-For details concerning the models, refer to the dedicated sections of this documentation.
+Then, the default settings used on the GUI are provided (for details concerning the models, refer to the dedicated sections of this documentation).
+Finally, a procedure for using the GUI locally is presented.

 ## Tutorial